knightmb/timekoin/server/README.txt

 The software requires these components before installing.

 1. Web Server (Apache, IIS, etc.)
-2. PHP (v5 or higher) for the Web Server, including the CLI, mySQL, GMP extensions (OpenSSL optional)
+2. PHP (v7.2 or higher) for the Web Server, including the CLI, mySQL, GMP extensions (OpenSSL optional but recommended for speed)
 3. mySQL (or drop in MariaDB) Database Server (v5 or higher, free community version works just fine)

 -=================== QUICK INSTALL =====================-

 If you are a computer guru, the software can be setup on any operating system that supports the requirements above (Windows, Mac, Linux, Unix, etc.) If you already have or know how to quickly install these, then you will be able to get up and running very quickly.